 By figuring out who you’re targeting and where they’re getting their information, you can start devising a list of which publications, journalists, bloggers, influencers, and other media personalities you want to contact.

-When planning your public relations campaign, it’s important to analyze the surrounding conditions.
-These can be described as the macro and microenvironments.
+When planning your strategic public relations campaign, it’s important to analyze the surrounding conditions.
+These can be described as macro and microenvironments.

-Factors can include “economic factors; demographics; legal, political, and social conditions; technological changes; and natural forces.”
+Factors include “economic factors; demographics; legal, political, and social conditions; technological changes; and natural forces.”

-It’s important to analyze your company’s macroenvironment because it affects the ways in which people view your brand.
-What’s happening in the world, or country, or industry, that will have an effect on the way people perceive you?
+Analyzing your company’s macroenvironment is crucial because it affects how people view your brand.
+For example, what’s happening in the world, country, or industry that will affect how people perceive you?

 A microenvironment encompasses “factors or elements in an organization’s immediate area of operations that affect its performance and decision-making freedom.”

-Such factors can include “competitors, customers, distribution channels, suppliers, and the general public.”
+Such factors include “competitors, customers, distribution channels, suppliers, and the general public.”

 After considering your environment, identifying your target audience, and formulating your PR goals, you are now ready to clarify your messaging.